paradox1065/TunnelVision/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Run the API
+uvicorn back_end.api:app --host 0.0.0.0 --port 8000

+Open a new terminal

 # Run the server
-uvicorn back_end.api:app --host 0.0.0.0 --port 8000
+python -m http.server 5500
 ```
-Then open your browser to `http://localhost:8000`
+Make sure that both ports (8000 and 5500) are public.
+Wait until the API terminal says `Application startup complete` before entering port 5500.
+Open port 5500 and click on the `front_end` directory.
+This will lead you to the website.

 ---